Member, Advisory Board, University of Baltimore School of Law, 2004-.

 U.S. Attorney, District of Maryland, 1993-2001.
 Board of Visitors, University of Maryland School of Law, 1993-.
 Member, Task Force on Sentencing and Intermediate Sanctions, 1995-96; Maryland Alternative Dispute Resolution Commission, 1998-2000.
 Co-Chair, Women's Health Promotion Council, 1999-2001.
 Member, Safe Schools Interagency Steering Committee, 1999-2001.
 Vice-Chair, Maryland Commission for Women, 2000-01.

 Born in Buffalo, New York, April 14, 1946.
 The American University, B.A. (international relations), 1967, M.A.
-(Latin American studies), 1968; Georgetown University, graduate studies (American government); University of Maryland School of Law, J.D., 1974.
-Order of the Coif (law school honorary society).
+(Latin American studies), 1968; Georgetown University, graduate studies (American government); University of Maryland School of Law, J.D., 1974 (order of the coif, national law school honor society).
 Admitted to Maryland Bar, 1974.
-Private practice, 1974-78.
-Member, Maryland State Bar Association (gender equality committee; civility task force; chair, judicial administration council, 2006-08; chair, planning committee, 2007-); Baltimore City Bar Association (former chair, gender issues subcommittee; former chair, judicial administration committee); Howard County Bar Association; Women's Bar Association of Maryland.
+Associate, Semmes, Bowen & Semmes, 1974-78.
+Member, Maryland State Bar Association (gender equality committee; civility task force; chair, judicial administration council, 2006-08; chair, planning committee, 2007-); Baltimore City Bar Association (former chair, gender issues subcommittee; former chair, judicial administration committee); Howard County Bar Association (board of directors; chair, bench & bar committee); Women's Bar Association of Maryland.
 Chair, Howard County Chapter, James MacGill American Inns of Court, 2004-05.
 Author, "Obeisance to the Separation of Powers, and Protection of Individuals' Rights and Liberties: The Honorable John C. Eldridge's Approach to Constitutional Analysis in the Court of Appeals of Maryland, 1974-2003", Maryland Law Review, 62: 387 (2003). " 'Property and Law Are Born and Must Die Together': The Honorable Dale R. Cathell's Philosophy of Individual Property Rights and the Government in the Court of Appeals and the Court of Special Appeals, 1987-2006", University of Baltimore Law Review, 36:195 (2007); " 'Where is Justice?'
 An Exploration of Beginnings", University of Baltimore Law Forum, 42:1 (2011).
 Co-author, "Investing in the Future of Maryland Women", Maryland Law Journal, (July 2011).
 Editor, Finding Justice: A History of Women Lawyers in Maryland since 1642 (2015).
 Board of Directors, Traditional Acupuncture Institute, 1981-2005.
 Adjunct faculty, University of Maryland School of Law, 1983-.
 Elected to American Law Institute, 2007.
 Adjunct faculty, University of Baltimore School of Law, 2008-.
 Dorothy Beatty Memorial Award, Women's Law Center of Maryland, 1994.
 Maryland's Top 100 Women, Daily Record, 1996, 1999, 2001 (Circle of Excellence).
 Distinguished Women Award, Girl Scouts of Central Maryland, 1997.
 Distinguished Graduate Award, University of Maryland School of Law, 1998.
 Honorary J.D., University of Baltimore School of Law, 2001.
 Margaret Brent-Juanita Jackson Mitchell Award, 2002-03.
 Maryland Leadership in Law Award, Daily Record, 2003.
 Legal Excellence Award for the Advancement of Professional Competence, Maryland Bar Foundation, 2004.
 Charles Hamilton Houston Lifetime Achievement Award in Litigation, University of Baltimore School of Law, 2006.
 Conwell R. Sapp Award, Howard County Chapter, Women's Bar Association, 2007.
 Rita C. Davidson Award, Women's Bar Association of Maryland, 2008.
 Inducted into Howard County Women's Hall of Fame, 2010.
 Etta Maddox Award, Women's Bar Association of Maryland, 2015.

 || Search the Archives || Education & Outreach || Archives of Maryland Online ] Governor General Assembly Judiciary Maryland.Gov